5 Great Rides in Scottsdale's McDowell Sonoran Preserve

 Beginner, 6 miles

 From the Brown’s Ranch trailhead, head north along Brown’s Ranch Road, a historic wagon trail built by EO Brown to access the ranch house he built on the property in 1916.
 Ride this route as a lollipop loop heading clockwise along Corral trail.
 As you wind along, you’ll notice the vegetation changes to an oasis of lush grasses and leafy trees as you round a small peak of volcanic rock.
-Look for evidence of the old ranch buildings and stock tanks.
 Enjoy the mellow gradients of climbs and descents along this easy-to-navigate, decomposed granite trail until it brings you back to Brown’s Ranch Road.

 Granite Mountain from 136th Street Trail